Some of the pididu.com pages have a counter on them, like the abacus at the bottom of this page, to show the number of times a page has been viewed.

 Here are the source files with those changes already made: Editedwwwcount2.6.tar.gz If you are using Ubuntu or Raspbian, you can use these files directly, rather than bothering with the editing.

 Now the counter program must be compiled and installed.

 Finally, some code must be added to the page being counted.
 Mr. Muquit’s counter is rich in features, and there are too many to detail here.
 See his site for how to set things up.
 But as an example, the following code is what is used for this page.
 This specifies the file /opt/Count/data/smallproj1.count as where to keep the count, digit style as abacus, 6 digits, and a 6-pixel thick frame of color red.
+Be sure to set the permissions on smallproj1.count and like files so that www-data can write them, and everyone else can read.
 While there are a few fonts included with the source, abacus is not one of them.
 If you want it, you will need to get it from a site such as Digit Mania.

 <p align="CENTER"><img src="/cgi-bin/Count.cgi?df=smallproj1.count&dd=realaba&md=6&pad=Y&ft=6&frgb=ff0000" alt="Count" /></p>

 If nothing shows up after doing all this, possibly cgi-bin is not enabled on your server.
 Make sure there is a symbolic link as follows to enable serving cgi-bin:

 cd /etc/apache2/conf-enabled sudo ln -s ../conf-available/serve-cgi-bin.conf cd /etc/apache2/mods-enabled sudo ln -s ../mods-available/cgi.load

 By the way, this counter can also be used as a clock.

 (My local time when this page loaded, not dynamic)

 I leave it as an exercise to the reader to figure out how to read it.
 There actually is a logic behind this cryptic font I made.